 Let’s start at the beginning….

-Pekin – Beautiful all white feathers on a heavy, large size bird.
+Beautiful all white feathers on a heavy, large size bird.
 Pekins are popular because they are dual purpose.
 Hens lay a large number of white eggs so they are great to keep as layers.
-Their fast growth rate & light colored skin also make them excellent to raise as meat birds.
+Their fast growth rate & light-colored skin also make them excellent to raise as meat birds.
 Around 90% of the duck meat produced in America comes from Pekins.
-A heavy weight bird with a calm disposition, lots of eggs and meat if you want it – Pekins are a great all around choice.
+Pekins are a heavy-weight bird with a calm, friendly, curious disposition, lots of eggs and meat if you want it – Pekins are a great all-around choice.

-Muscovy – A really interesting bird native to the southern hemisphere – commonly referred to as a duck, but in fact it is a different species than the Mallard duck relatives.
+A really interesting bird native to the southern hemisphere.
+Commonly referred to as a duck, Muscovies in fact are a different species than the Mallard duck relatives.
 Their meat is leaner than duck meat with a plump breast like a turkey.
-They nest like ducks do, but like to roost at night like chickens.
-They are shaped like a duck, and are able to mate with a duck, but the offspring will be sterile and are often referred to as a mule duck.
+They nest like ducks do, but also like to roost at night like chickens.
+Muscovies are shaped like a duck and are able to mate with a duck, but the offspring will be sterile and are referred to as mule ducks.
 They do not quack; the male has a low breathy call, and the hen a quiet coo which makes them perfect for backyard farmers with close neighbors.
-The male has large red fleshy growths around his eyes called caruncles.
-Most domesticated Muscovys are dark brown or black mixed with white.
+The male has large red fleshy growths around his eyes called caruncles, the females also have caruncles but to a lesser extent.
+Most domesticated Muscovys are dark brown or black & white.

-Cayuga – The only duck breed developed in the United States, Cayugas originated near Cayuga Lake in New York.
-They are a heavy breed that is slow growing.
-Cayugas have gorgeous black iridescent feathers that can look green in certain light, black bills and black feet (laying females and older birds sometimes have a bit of orange in their feet).
-They are usually raised for exhibition or eggs and their calm disposition make them a great choice for backyard flocks.
-Hens generally lay 3-4 eggs per week and have a charcoal or gray/black colored shell.
+The only duck breed developed in the United States, Cayugas originated near Cayuga Lake in New York.
+They are a medium-heavy breed that is slow growing.
+Cayugas have gorgeous black iridescent feathers that can look green when light shines on them, black bills and black feet (laying females and older birds sometimes have a bit of orange in their feet).
+They are usually raised for exhibition or eggs and their calm disposition makes them a great choice for backyard flocks.
+Hens generally lay 3-4 eggs per week and have a charcoal or black-colored shell early in the laying season.
+Mid to late season eggs & eggs from older birds are usually very light gray.
 Cayugas are listed as threatened status by the Livestock Conservatory.

-Buff Orpington – Buffs originated in the Orpington area of Kent, England in the early 1900s (by William Cook, the same man that gave us the popular Buff Orpington chicken).
+Buffs originated in the Orpington area of Kent, England in the early 1900s (by William Cook, the same man that gave us the popular Buff Orpington chicken).
 A medium size duck, originally bred as an egg laying breed, you can expect an average of 3-5 white to light brown eggs per week.
-They have lovely fawn buff feathers with a brownish orange bill.
+They have lovely fawn buff feathers with a brownish orange bill and a sweet personality.
 Buff Orpingtons are listed as threatened.

-Rouen – A wonderful multi purpose duck.
-A large bird who will lay 3-5 bluish tinted eggs per week.
-Rouens are a popular alternative to Mallards because they are nearly identical, but larger so most are too heavy to fly away.
-The males have a glossy green head with white neck ring and a grey body, the females brown speckled with blue speculum feathers.
+A wonderful multi-purpose duck.
+A large bird that will lay 3-5 bluish tinted eggs per week.
+Rouens are a popular alternative to Mallards because they are nearly identical, but much larger so are too heavy to fly away.
+The males have a glossy green head with a white neck ring and a grey body.
+The females are brown laced with blue speculum feathers.
 Their calm disposition also makes them wonderful pets or additions to your backyard farm.

-Crested – Usually raised for exhibition purposes or as pets, crested ducks are are large white ducks with a ball of feathers, or crest, on their head.
+Usually raised for exhibition purposes or as pets, crested ducks are large white ducks with a ball of feathers, or crest, on their heads.
 They are slow growing so they are not a popular meat choice, but do lay fairly well (2-4 eggs per week).
-Bantam crested ducks & crested ducks in colors other than white have also been making an appearance in recent years.
+Bantam crested ducks & crested ducks in colors other than white have also been gaining popularity in recent years.
 The crest is actually a genetic mutation causing a deformity of the skull, so breeding them sometimes causes some controversy among animal rights groups.
-Breeding can be tricky – breeding a crested duck to another crested duck can be fatal for the offspring.
-1/4 of fertile eggs will never hatch, and only half of the remaining ducklings will develop a crest.
+Breeding can be tricky – breeding a crested duck with another crested duck can be fatal for the offspring.
+To breed them you need to breed a crested to a non-crested duck, 1/4 of fertile eggs will never hatch, 1/4 will be crest-less, and only half of the ducklings will develop a crest.

-Saxony – A great dual purpose breed, the Saxony is a heavy, fast growing duck who also lays a large amount of white or light blue eggs.
-Originally bred in the 1930s in Germany, nearly all the breeding stock were lost in World War II.
+A great dual purpose breed, the Saxony is a heavy, fast growing duck that also lays a large amount of white or light blue eggs.
+Originally bred in the 1930s in Germany, nearly all the breeding stock was lost in World War II.
 Saxony are listed as critically endangered by the Livestock Conservancy.
 Males display the typical Mallard pattern, but their colors are unique from any other breed.
 The male’s head & wing markings are blue-gray, with a chestnut breast and cream belly.
-The females are a golden buff with creamy facial strips, neck ring & belly.
+The females are a golden buff with cream/white facial stripes, neck ring & belly.
 They are calm, curious & excellent natural foragers.

-White Call – Their petite size, calm temperament & playful attitude make Call ducks very popular as pets or for exhibition.
-Adorably small, full grown adults tip the scale at under 1.5 pounds.
-Call ducks were originally bred by duck hunters, the Call duck’s call & quack would attract wild ducks to the hunting area.
-Call ducks have been nearly entirely replaced by artificial duck calls & decoys, so now these ducks are mainly raised as pets.
+Their petite size, calm temperament & playful attitude make Call ducks very popular as pets or for exhibition.
+Adorably small; full-grown adults tip the scale at under 1.5 pounds.
+Call ducks were originally bred by duck hunters.
+The Call duck’s quack attracts wild ducks to the hunting area.
+For hunting, Call ducks have been nearly entirely replaced by artificial duck calls & decoys, so now these ducks are mainly raised as pets.
 As expected, they have a very loud call and are very talkative so they might not be the best choice if you have close neighbors.
 In recent years, multiple colors of Call ducks are becoming available.
 The two most popular are white (an all white duck) and grey (looks like a mini Mallard)

-Runner – These ducks do not have the typical “duck” body shape – they are lightweight and stand upright like penguins, they always remind me of bowling pins!
+These ducks do not have the typical “duck” body shape – they are lightweight and stand upright like penguins, they always remind me of bowling pins!
 Their upright stance allows them to run fast rather than slowly waddle like other domesticated ducks.
 They were originally bred in China to help rice farmers control insects in the rice paddies.
-They are excellent egg layers, laying 4-5 eggs per week that usually have a blueish tint to them.
+They are excellent egg layers & natural foragers, laying 4-5 eggs per week that usually have a blueish tint to them.
 Runner ducks tend to be nervous and can stampede when startled.

-Khaki Campbell – Campbells are usually raised for their superior egg production, they can lay 5-6 cream colored eggs per week!
+Campbells are usually raised for their superior egg production, they can lay 5-6 cream colored eggs per week!
 Their excellent egg laying abilities make Campbells one of the most popular choices for backyard keepers.
 They are a medium weight bird, their smaller size means that some birds are able to fly for limited distances.
-Developed in the late 1800s by Adele Campbell, she crossed a Runner with a Rouen to create a duck that would lay well, but have a larger body as a meat bird.
-Campbells are a warm khaki color with the drakes having a darker bronze colored tail.
+Developed in the late 1800s by Adele Campbell, she crossed a Runner with a Rouen to create a duck that would lay well like a Runner but will be bigger to use as a meat bird.
+Campbells are a warm khaki color with the drakes having a darker bronze colored tail and dark head.

-Magpie – A lightweight bird, they are excellent egg layers – laying 4-5 colorful eggs per week.
-Magpie’s eggs can vary from white, cream, blue and green.
-They are usually black & white, but also can be found in blue & white with an orange bill.
+A lightweight bird, they are excellent egg layers – laying 4-5 colorful eggs per week.
+Magpie’s eggs can vary from white, cream, blue, and green.
+Their feathers are usually black & white, but also can be found in blue & white with an orange bill.
 Generally a quiet & calm breed, they make excellent additions to suburban farms.